azoth-lang/azoth.language.reference/src/effects.md

 Effects:

 * throw
 * abort - preconditions and post conditions could cause abort.
 So I need to prove that they hold to be able to say something won't abort
 * out of memory - separate because it seems more pervasive
 * arithmetic overflow cause abandonment
 * unsafe - even functions marked safe that call unsafe code would be `may unsafe`
 * is trusted an effect?

 Do effects have a hierarchy?
-How fine grained are effects.
+How fine grained are effects?
 For example, a method that aborts could do so because of overflow or precondition.
 Are there effects for IO?
 Is there a different effect for file and network IO.
 Given pervasive async/await, it seems like blocking shouldn't be an effect.
 However, a long running computation could kind of be like blocking.